Bootstrap Motion Forecasting With Self-Consistent Constraints: Approach

 \subsubsection{Temporal Consistency}

-Consistency Regularization has been fully studied in semi-supervised and self-supervised learning.
-Temporal related works~\cite{wang2019learning,lei2020blind,zhou2017unsupervised} have widely explored the idea for consistency in a cycle way.
-Most of the works apply pairwise matching and minimize the alignment difference through optical flow or correspondence matching to achieve the temporal smoothness.
-Some other works~\cite{bachman2014learning,foldiak1991learning,sajjadi2016regularization} apply consistency loss to the predictions from the same input with different transformations in order to obtain perturbations invariant representations.
-Considering the spatial and temporal continuity in the motion forecasting task, we propose a novel consistency loss along the temporal dimension for predicted trajectory alignment.

-A general motion forecasting task aims to predict $K$ possible trajectories with $T$ time steps for one scenario, given $m$ frames historical information.
-Suppose the information at each history frame is $I_i$, where $0 \leq i < m$ and the $k$-th output future trajectories are $\left\{(x^{k}_i, y^{k}_i) | m \leq i < m + n\right\}$.
-For the temporal consistency, we first apply time step shift $s$ for the input.
-Therefore, the input history frames information will be $\left\{I_i | s \leq i < m + s\right\}$ and then we apply the same backbones for the shifted history information with surrounding HDMap information to generate the $k$-th output trajectories $\left\{({x'^{k}_{i}}, y'^{k}_{i}) | m + s \leq i < m + n\right\}$.
-Since both trajectories have $n-s+1$ overlapped waypoints, they should be identical and share consensus.
+In motion forecasting, since each scenario contains multiple successive frames within a fixed temporal chunk, it is reasonable to assume that any two overlapping chunks of input data with a small time shift should produce consistent results.
+The motion forecasting task aims to predict $K$ possible trajectories with $T$ time steps for one scenario, given $M$ frames historical information.
+Suppose the information at each history frame is $I_i$, where $1 \leq i \leq M$ and the $k$-th output future trajectories are $\left\{(x^{k}_i, y^{k}_i) | M < i \leq M + T\right\}$.
+We first apply time step shift $s$ for the input for temporal consistency.
+Therefore, the input history frames information will be $\left\{I_i | 1 + s \leq i \leq M + s\right\}$ and then we apply the same network for the shifted history information with surrounding HDMap information to generate the $k$-th output trajectories $\left\{({x'^{k}_{i}}, y'^{k}_{i}) | M + s < i \leq M + s + T\right\}$.
+When $s$ is small, the driving intentions or behavior keeps stable for a short period.
+Since both trajectories have $T-s$ overlapping waypoints, they should be as close as possible and share consensus.
 Thus, we can construct self-constraints for a single scenario input due to the streaming property of the input data.
-Fig demonstrates the method.
-Similar to knowledge distillation, the shifted input can be exposed to more future information including more map guidance, which could be served as the teacher network.
+Fig.~\ref{fig:temporal_consistency} demonstrates the overall idea of the temporal consistency constraint.